Bonnet House pictures | Fort Lauderdale Wedding Photographer

 Captured entirely in black and white with the Fujifilm X-PRO2, this collage reflects the energy, emotion, and authenticity of a Fort Lauderdale wedding day.
 From joyful bride and groom portraits to stylish guests and live music moments, each frame represents a spontaneous slice of the celebration—documented with a small, professional camera that allows for quick, unobtrusive storytelling.

-As a Fort Lauderdale wedding photographer, my responsibility extends far beyond simply capturing posed portraits.
+As a wedding photographer, my responsibility extends far beyond simply capturing posed portraits.
 My goal is to document the complete narrative of the day—every interaction, every expression, every unscripted moment that defines the celebration.
 This collage, photographed entirely in black and white using the Fujifilm X-PRO2, represents that philosophy in action.

 Black-and-white imagery strips away distraction.
 Without color competing for attention, the viewer connects directly with emotion, expression, and composition.
 Notice the natural smiles of the bride and groom, the proud gestures, the elegant posture of guests, and the focused intensity of the guitarist.
 Each image carries weight because it is rooted in authenticity.